atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 I
 Mrs. Selby, overhearing this answer,
 - t
-bounced into the room, and Said, she did not know what he meant by comfortable; that he talked in a strange manner; that she had not the least idea of the word comfortable', that it was a very old-fashioned word, and that nobody thought of comfort. — “Taste, “elegance, and magnificence, " conti.
+bounced into the room, and Said, she did not know what he meant by comfortable; that he talked in a strange manner; that she had not the least idea of the word comfortable', that it was a very old-fashioned word, and that nobody thought of comfort. — Taste, elegance, and magnificence, " conti.
 .
-nued she, “are the fashionable expres “Sions: people who are in a style of
+nued she, are the fashionable expres Sions: people who are in a style of
-• \ * I. • V st“
+• \ * I. • V st
-“to command them, are Sure of
+to command them, are Sure of
 I ' f f 0
 enjoying all the felicity which this
 . t ' A
-“world can afford: and without a for r
-“tune Sufficient to purchase Such fell city, life is' a mighty dull affair."
+world can afford: and without a for r tune Sufficient to purchase Such fell city, life is' a mighty dull affair."
 ... ■ 5 ’ * ■ 1
 * 4
 1